pi11235/dm_dev_guide/work/flow.rst

 Merging to Master
 ------------------

-Upon reaching a milestone where significant changes have been incorporated to perform a new release of the code (which shall be dictated by the product owner and/or TSSW Manager), a ticket is created to perform a release and issued to the QA person.
-The release branch is cut from develop to undergo a series of testing by the QA group prior to release.
+Upon reaching a milestone where significant changes have been incorporated to perform a new release of the code (which shall be dictated by the product owner and/or TSSW Manager), a ticket is created to perform a release and issued to the most appropriate developer (ideally the person that implemented to most relevant changes for the version).
+The release branch is cut from develop to undergo a series of testing by the QA group and developer(s) prior to release.
 Any bug fixes are done to this release only and are not to be performed on the develop branch with a subsequent re-branching for release.

 Once the release candidate has passed all tests, the release must undergo a subsequent review by the product owner via a pull request. **AND A SENIOR DEVELOPER?**

-Upon successful review, the ticket is marked as **Reviewed** giving the QA person the go-ahead to merge the release branch to both develop and master and create a tag of the master.
+Upon successful review, the ticket is marked as **Reviewed** giving the developer the go-ahead to merge the release branch to both develop and master and create a tag of the master.

-The ticket is then marked as **Done** by the QA person.
+The ticket is then marked as **Done** by the developer.

 **NO REBASE HAPPENS HERE, CORRECT?**